 Then when I was in Form 4 in 2005, a classmate of mine named Mwiti Makathimo accused me twice of having bad breath.
 Again, I didn't understand why Mwiti smelled bad breath in me because I used to brush my teeth every morning after breakfast.
 But at least he made me more disciplined in brushing my teeth, a habit I have maintained to this day.

 Like for the past two years, I have gotten into the habit of brushing my teeth every day after supper.
 And whenever I skip that habit, as I have at times done when feeling overly exhausted, I have made up for it by brushing the teeth in the morning after waking up the following day.
 I will keep up that habit in each day of the rest of my life, God-willing, not only to avoid the toothaches that I have heard some of my friends complain bitterly about but also not to discourage my future wife from kissing me.
 Oh, how I thank Mwiti for pointing out my bad breath back in those days!

-By the way, that time I was in Form 4 in 2005, I developed an interest in reading Time and Newsweek international news magazines which my father used to buy for us at home.
+By the way, that time I was in Form 4 in 2005, I developed an interest in reading Time, Newsweek and Reader's Digest international news magazines which my father used to buy for us at home.
 One afternoon, Mwiti spotted me carrying one of those magazines.
 He asked me to let me have it.
 I obliged.
 He looked at its cover page, then perused through it while asking, "Are there pictures of some beautiful women in this magazine?"
 When he realized there weren't any, he gave it back to me.
 I am not sure if Mwiti recalls that incidence but I do.

 Yes, I have some wonderful memories that I had with my classmates in the Mighty 4F which continued even after we parted when our high school days ended in November 2005.
 Like sometime in 2011, I disclosed to my 4F classmates in a Facebook group I had created that I was feeling emotionally disturbed.
 Muthusi Muoma responded to my post by suggesting I needed "chemotherapeutical trivilis".